 On 24 December 2004, as many as seven countries in Asia were devastated by a tsunami event, recognized to be the biggest natural disaster event the world has ever known.
 The magnitude is evident from the lives lost (more than 200,000), families displaced (several millions) or in terms of damages to assets and economic losses (combined estimated total of US\$10 billion).
 Subsequent major events such as flashflood events in Mumbai (India) and Uttaradit (Thailand); cyclones and devastations in coastal urban areas in Karachi (Pakistan) and Danang (Vietnam), and many parts of the Philippines; and earthquake events in Pakistan, India and Indonesia have proved that there is an urgent need to push hazard mitigation practices up the development policy agenda in order to tackle the soaring reconstruction costs and to minimize significantly the losses to shelter, infrastructure and other economic gains of development.
-Essentially, governments of developing countries as well as developed countries now have to take a serious note on the priorities and needs for proactive approaches and practices for hazard mitigation to maintain sustainable development.
-This is more significant to developing countries where there is a significant impact on national Gross Domestic Product (GDP) growth due to frequent occurrences of natural and man-made disaster events.
+Essentially, governments of developing countries as well as developed countries now have to take serious note of the proactive approaches and practices for hazard mitigation in order to maintain sustainable development.
+This is more significant to developing countries where there is a potential for serious impacts on Gross Domestic Product (GDP) growth due to frequent occurrences of natural and manmade disaster events.